 The Full Moon.
-This trip is timed to coincide with the October Full Moon.
+We timed the beginning of this trip to coincide with the September Full Moon.
 Just imagine: moonlit granite spires, the moon rising behind a stately Bristlecone, or setting beyond the magnificent Sierra Crest.
 These are all things you’ll experience on this tour.

 Josh Cripps – Lead Guide and Chief Brine Fly Taster